 One of the other Creutzfeldt-Jakob disease symptoms is vision impairment or total blindness.
 The visual signs are marked by complex visual disturbances, cortical blindness, supranuclear palsies, hallucinations, and diplopia.

-When the infectious prion proteins are deposited on the cornea’s lymphoid tissue, that controls the immune response in the eye’s frontal section, the proteins damage the cortical region.
+When the infectious prion proteins are deposited on the cornea’s lymphoid tissue, which controls the immune response in the eye’s frontal section, the proteins damage the cortical region.

 6. Increasing Confusion

 Due to memory loss and disturbed cognitive processes, a person suffering from CJD is likely to experience rapid confusion and feel overwhelmed by their current state.